-Great question!
-The reason why is, it is believed to have numerous health benefits.
-The placenta contains a massive amount of crucial hormones and iron that leave a woman’s body once the placenta is born.
+Some believe there are numerous health benefits from consuming the placenta.
+The placenta contains many crucial hormones and iron that leave a woman’s body once the placenta is born.
 Humans are one of the few mammals that do not eat their placentas.
-There is a practice known as placentophagia, and it is believed that consuming the placenta can help new mothers maintain their hormone and iron levels in the few weeks after birth.5 According to claims, this can speed up healing and help curb fatigue and anxiety in new mothers.
-Pretty cool!
+There is a practice known as placentophagia, where it is believed that consuming the placenta can help new mothers maintain their hormone and iron levels in the few weeks after birth.5 According to claims, this can speed up healing and help curb fatigue and anxiety in new mothers.

-This practice has gained a lot of traction, especially since some celebrities have been encapsulating their placentas.
+This practice has gained a lot of traction since some celebrities have encapsulated their placentas.
 Alicia Silverstone, who we all remember as Cher in the 90’s comedy “Clueless,” said that she ate her placenta after giving birth.
 Actress January Jones from “Mad Men” did the same.
 Kourtney Kardashian from “Keeping Up with the Kardashians” shared on her Instagram her placenta pills (aka “happy pills”) and how they have been “life-changing.”

 Even her sister, Kim Kardashian, shared on her website that she got her placenta encapsulated after the birth of her second child, Saint West.

 What are the placenta encapsulation benefits?

 - Increased release of the hormone oxytocin.
 This helps the uterus return to normal size, reduces postpartum bleeding, and encourages bonding with the infant.

 - Increase in CRH, a stress-reducing hormone